gordyay/food-nutrition-module/README.md

 classification.
 Save the best model.
 You will use it in the program.
 * Nutrition Facts
-  * Collect all the nutrition facts for the ingredients from your prepared and fil- tered dataset (only ingredient columns) into a dataframe.
+  * Collect all the nutrition facts for the ingredients from your prepared and filtered dataset (only ingredient columns) into a dataframe.
 Use [the following API](https://fdc.nal.usda.gov/api-guide.html) for that.
   * Transform all the values into % of the daily value.
-Keep only ingredients that exist in [this](https://drive.google.com/file/d/1jn0t5tU_RgOpq4wcO-uS4D0_NAP6MwHz/view?usp=sharing) and [that](https://drive.google.com/file/d/1bmdZGB0QwND2BD3XlC1JswL7AdnTJHLT/view?usp=sharing) table.
+Keep only nutrients that exist in [this](https://drive.google.com/file/d/1jn0t5tU_RgOpq4wcO-uS4D0_NAP6MwHz/view?usp=sharing) and [that](https://drive.google.com/file/d/1bmdZGB0QwND2BD3XlC1JswL7AdnTJHLT/view?usp=sharing) table.
   * Save the transformed dataframe into a CSV file that you will use in your main program